 Every business is required to renew its licence every year.
 Renewal notices will be mailed out by the District of Mission, Inspection Services Department on an annual basis.

 Payments for renewals can be made in person at the District of Mission or mailed to District of Mission, Inspection Services Department, 7337 Welton Street, Mission BC V2V 5C7.

 Payments can also be paid via telebanking, the internet (banking service) or banking machines (ATM’s).
 Please inquire at your financial institution to take advantage of any of these options.

 Business Licence Report

-- View and search for issued business licences in our monthly report.
+- View and search for business licences in our Monthly Report – Uploaded May 5 2021

 Business Licence - Address Change